 There are few factors that you should keep in mind before you give your ceiling fan the maintenance it needs.
 If your fan is made of metal or plastic, it is obvious that there is very little maintenance required.
 The electrical motor is something that is beyond your ability to maintain.
-At the most, you can lubricate it on a regular basis.
+At the most, you can lubricate it on a regular basis, balance it when needed and do some dusting.
 Beyond that, every maintenance task will have to be done by an expert.

 The fan head to which the blades are attached will be opened only when there is something wrong with the bearings or the mechanism of the unit.
 Even then, the repairs and maintenance should be done by the expert.
 Hence, the maximum that you can do, in terms of maintenance, is cleaning the fan on a regular basis.